 15 Tips for a Cottage-Style Kitchen

 A light, airy feel is key in cottage design.
 When privacy is not a concern, opt for plenty of paned glass.
 For upper cabinets, replace ordinary doors with glass-front models.
 If you need to keep items hidden, install curtains on the inside of the doors.

 Wide-plank wood floors have an authentic cottage feel.
 Whether you choose a painted, stained, or natural finish, consult a professional to ensure the floor will stand up to kitchen traffic and the occasional spill.

-- Give a custom look.
+Bold baseboards are a hallmark of turn-of-the-century homes and command attention.
+They are the finishing touch to a beautiful floor.
 Create oversize baseboards with wide planks topped with base caps.
 By creating your own, you can choose the height for a custom look.